MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-resource-group.md

 # Example: Use the Azure SDK to provision a resource group

 This example demonstrates how to use the Azure SDK management libraries in a Python script to provision a resource group.
+(Equivalent Azure CLI commands are given at the end of the article.)

 All the commands in this article work the same in Linux/Mac OS bash and Windows command shells unless noted.